Children's Divorce Counseling & Coping Skills

 After a divorce, let your children know that you and your ex-spouse love them, that they are still a priority in your lives, and that both former spouses will do their best to ask them what they need and be there for them—even if the family no longer lives together.

-Talk to your child about the divorce process
+Talk about the divorce process

 Talk to your children about the logistics of divorce, such as when they will be spending time with either parent, potential changes in your child’s school, possible relocation, and potential financial insecurities.
 Keeping these challenges from your children may cause them to be in the dark about why their lives are changing, leading them to potentially feel rejected or struggle with trust.
 Parents and children can work together to give information about the process, as children of divorce are part of the family unit and deserve support and guidance.